 The Research & Discovery stage requires a fair amount of research, including conversations and surveys with:

 Now that you know your central theme, how do you want to convey that message?
 Do you want to sound bold and innovative?
 Do you want to educate and inform?
-What is the personality/ of your brand?
-What tone of messaging will most appeal most to your audiences?
-These questions all need to be asked, then answered in a messaging document for your team to share and discuss.
+What is the personality/tone of your brand?
+What tone of messaging will most appeal most to your audience?
+These questions all need to be asked and then answered in a messaging document for your team to share and discuss.

 With the central theme and key messaging done, it’s time to develop the right visual approach that supports the brand and implement it across various mediums.
 To ensure consistent execution over time and protect your new visual identity system, you’ll want to develop a set of comprehensive identity standards and detail those standards in a Brand Guidelines document that is accessible to anyone and everyone who is involved in communications for your brand.

 Sure, it’s a lot of work to brand a company.
 But when done methodically and creatively, the payback is well worth the effort.